Skiperpol/ITProjectManagementApp/README.md

 # ITProjectManagementApp

-The project, which is a "Web API," was created as a recruitment assignment for the Solvro study circle.
+The project, which is a Web API, was created as a recruitment assignment for the Solvro study circle.

 ![alt text](https://github.com/Solvro/rekrutacja.wiosna.2024/blob/main/assets/logo_solvro.png)